Study Abroad entry requirements

 Can you study abroad on your degree programme?

 Most undergraduate degrees offered at Leeds support study abroad opportunities organised by the Study Abroad office.
-However, it’s not possible for some courses, eg in the Schools of Medicine, Dentistry or Healthcare.
-If you are unsure, check with your School Study Abroad Coordinator or the Study Abroad office.
+However, it’s not possible for some courses, eg in the Schools of Medicine or Dentistry.
+If you are unsure, check with your School Study Abroad Coordinator or the Study Abroad Team.

 If study abroad is already a compulsory part of your degree course, different eligibility criteria may apply.
 Speak to your School Study Abroad Coordinator to find out more.